Will Smith Player Props: Dodgers vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the seventh-ranked team ERA across all league pitching staffs (3.85).
+- The Blue Jays have the fifth-ranked team ERA among all league pitching staffs (3.83).

-- In his last time out on Wednesday, the righty tossed six innings against the San Diego Padres, giving up two earned runs while surrendering four hits.
+- In his most recent time out on Thursday, the righty went six scoreless innings against the San Diego Padres while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.